dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q04.md

 <i> Note that Patient 9 was classified as False after a secondary diagnosis! </i>

-Here we can see that Dr. Albert's threshold and diagnosises would correctly identify $5$ of the $6$ not having COVID, making TP = $5$.
+Here we can see that Dr. Albert's threshold and diagnosises would correctly identify $5$ of the $6$ not having COVID, making TN = $5$.

 # END SOLUTION